yodkwtf/python-mastery-101/08-Functions/notes.md

 ## Functions

-Block of code that performs similar tasks every time it is run
+A function is a block of code that performs similar tasks every time it is called.
+It can take inputs and returns output when the return keyword is used.

 ```py
 # defining a function